 In some cases it may be necessary to inject an enzyme agent that degrades hyaluronic acid.

-More commonly seen are “lumps” and “bruises”, but the lump is easy to get out or not in relation to the hardness of hyaluronic acid used and the thinness of the skin at the injection site.
+More commonly seen are “lumps” and “bruises”, but the lump is more common when hard filler is used or the skin is thin at the injection site.

 Regarding bruises, if you are taking medications or supplements that have blood-thinning action (Vitamin E, fish oil, aspirin, etc.), those who came to treatment after stopping them for more than one week It is safe.

-If that is not the case, I think that big bruises will not happen often.
+If that is not the case, We think that big bruises will not happen often.

 This will relieve pain considerably, but if you prefer treatment that is more painless, block anesthesia may be given.